BIOTOPES AND BEHAVIORS OF KILLIES

 Annual egg: Austrolebias wolterstorffi © J. Kadlec

 - What are they?
 INTRODUCTION to Killies

 - Their color patterns, their morphs and variability?
 BEAUTIES of Killies

 - The list of all taxa with their current names, compared to previously USED names

-- The huge database with thousands of pages, photos and maps is only accessible to K-D-I association members, after REGISTRATION
+- The huge database with thousands of pages, photos and maps is only accessible to K-D-I members, after free REGISTRATION